adamisarobot/adam4ever.com/README.md

 ## Next Up

-- [ ] links of the week regular post
+- [ ] Links of the week regular post
-- [ ] Lighthouse score optimization
-  - [ ] Look into storing images from 3rd parties
 - [ ] Open Graph image using Cloudinary to display text and timestamp
 - [ ] A word of the day || TIL this new Word widget